terror/threader/README.md

 ### Installation

-(For now) You can clone the project and install the binary using the following command in the project root:
+(For now) You can clone the project and install the binary using by invoking the following command in the project root:

 ```bash
 $ cargo install --path .